-Effective beginning with the third quarter of 2014, our non-employee directors receive the following compensation: an annual cash retainer of \$57,000, an annual cash retainer of \$6,000 for each board committee of which such director is a member (except for the government security committee), and reimbursement of expenses relating to attendance at board and board committee meetings.
-In addition, the chairman of the board receives an annual cash retainer of \$57,000, and the chairmen of our various board committees receive annual cash retainers as follows: \$17,000 to our audit committee chairman, \$14,500 to our compensation committee chairman, \$11,000 to our government security committee chairman, and \$10,000 to our nominating and corporate governance committee chairman.
+Effective beginning with the second quarter of 2015, our non-employee directors receive the following compensation: an annual cash retainer of \$60,000, an annual cash retainer of \$7,000 for each board committee of which such director is a member (except for the government security committee), and reimbursement of expenses relating to attendance at board and board committee meetings.
+In addition, the chairman of the board receives an annual cash retainer of \$60,000, and the chairmen of our various board committees receive annual cash retainers as follows: \$19,000 to our audit committee chairman, \$16,000 to our compensation committee chairman, \$12,000 to our government security committee chairman, and \$11,000 to our nominating and corporate governance committee chairman.

 Upon initial election, each non-employee director receives an option to purchase 20,000 shares of our common stock.
 The options provided to the non-employee director sexpire on the tenth anniversary of the grant date and vest over a four-year period.
-At each annual meeting of stockholders, each non-employee director receives restricted stock units (referred to as RSUs) having a value on the award date of \$82,000 based upon the average closing price of our common stock over the six-month period preceding the grant date.
-The RSUs awarded to the non-employee directors vest in full on the first anniversary of the grant date and delivery of the shares of common stock underlying the RSUs is deferred until retirement from the board of directors (or until one year after retirement in the case of certain prior grants).
+At each annual meeting of stockholders, each non-employee director receives restricted stock units (referred to as RSUs) having a value on the award date of \$90,000 based upon the average closing price of our common stock over the six-month period preceding the grant date.
+The RSUs awarded to the non-employee directors vest in full on the first anniversary of the grant date; however, in an effort to further align their interests with those of our stockholders, delivery of the shares of common stock underlying the RSUs is deferred until retirement from the board of directors (or until one year after retirement in the case of certain prior grants).

-Our board of directors recognizes that stock ownership by directors may strengthen their commitment to the long-term future of our company and further align their interests with those of our stockholders.
+Our board of directors recognizes that stock ownership by directors may strengthen their commitment to the long-term future of our Company and further align their interests with those of our stockholders.
 Accordingly, our corporate governance guidelines provide that our independent directors are ordinarily expected over time to beneficially own shares of our common stock (including shares owned outright, unvested shares, restricted stock units, and stock options) having a value of at least three times their annual retainer.

 Mr. Edman is not compensated for his service as a director.
 Mr. Edman's compensation as our chief executive officer and president is described below under "Compensation Discussion and Analysis" and "Executive Compensation."
 Mr. Tang is also not separately compensated for his service as a director.
-Mr. Tang received total 2014 compensation of \$612,578 for his service as Managing Director - Asia Pacific Region, which total compensation consisted of the following: (i) base salary of \$465,501, (ii) an additional component of base salary in the amount of \$73,744 paid subsequent to 2014 year end, as is consistent with competitive practices in the region in recognition of the Chinese New Year, (iii) a discretionary bonus of \$50,058 to be paid in April 2015 in recognition of the financial performance of our company in 2014, and (iv) \$23,275 of contributions made by us on Mr. Tang's behalf to the Mandatory Provident Fund, a saving program for the retirement of residents in Hong Kong.
-The amounts paid to Mr. Tang were paid in Hong Kong Dollars (HKD) and converted to U.S. Dollars using an exchange rate of 0.1290 HKD per U.S. Dollar.
+Mr. Tang received total 2015 compensation of \$499,773\ for his service as Managing Director - Asia Pacific Region, which total compensation consisted of the following: (i) base salary of \$372,782, (ii) an additional component of base salary in the amount of \$58,263 paid subsequent to 2015 year end, as is consistent with competitive practices in the region in recognition of the Chinese New Year, (iii) a discretionary bonus of \$90,433 to be paid in April, 2016 in recognition of the financial performance of our Company in 2015, and (iv) \$18,639 of contributions made by us on Mr. Tang's behalf to the Mandatory Provident Fund, a saving program for the retirement of residents in Hong Kong.
+The amounts paid to Mr. Tang were paid in Hong Kong Dollars (HKD) and converted to U.S. Dollars using an average exchange rate of 0.129 HKD per U.S. Dollar.